venkat-ranganathan/projects/index.md

 ## Analog-to-Digital Converter

-Used LM741CN op-amps as comparators to convert an analog voltage signal ranging from 0 to 7 volts into an equivalent digital (discrete) signal output through LEDs.
-Designed and verified circuit in LTSpice, then built physical circuit.
+Used LM741CN op-amps as comparators to convert an analog voltage signal ranging from 0 to 7 volts (including decimal values in between into an equivalent digital, discrete signal output (as integers--whole numbers that include both positive and negative values) through LEDs.
+Designed and verified circuit in
+LTSpice, then built physical circuit.
 Added additional strobe light effect by swapping DC input voltage with function generator using triangle wave